The world is in turmoil

 According to estimates by the Tax Foundation, a 25% tax could reduce Mexico's GDP by 2% and Canada's by 3.6% in 2025 if no countermeasures are taken.

-The auto supply chain, which accounts for 4.7% of Mexico’s GDP and is closely tied to the U.S., is expected to be severely disrupted, but will push up car prices in the U.S. as well.
-Canada, which exports tens of billions of dollars worth of lumber to the U.S. each year, will also be hit hard.
-U.S. construction lumber prices are expected to skyrocket.
+The auto supply chain, which accounts for 4.7% of Mexico’s GDP and is closely linked to the US, is expected to be severely disrupted, but will push up car prices in the US.
+Canada will also face difficulties, exporting tens of billions of dollars worth of lumber to the US each year.
+The price of construction lumber in the US is expected to skyrocket.

 For China, the 20% tariff (including the old 10% and the new 10%) is lower than the 60% threat during the election campaign, but is still a blow to the country's fragile economy.

-China, struggling with a public debt of about three times its GDP, coupled with a years-long property market slump and weak domestic consumption, will face many difficulties if it is subjected to further pressure from the US, which accounts for about 15% of China’s exports.
-Beijing immediately accused the US of “tariff blackmail” and threatened to file a lawsuit with the WTO, while preparing retaliatory measures targeting US agricultural and energy products.
+China, struggling with a total public debt of about three times its GDP, coupled with a years-long property market slump and weak domestic consumption, will face many difficulties if it is subjected to further pressure from the US, which accounts for about 15% of China's exports.
+Beijing immediately accused the US of "tariff blackmail" and threatened to sue the WTO, while preparing retaliatory measures targeting US agricultural and energy products.

 What is worrying is the retaliation and the spiral of escalation.